Workplace Flexibility Resources and FAQs

 Workers Compensation Awareness Information - Regarding Teleworking Arrangements

-IMPORTANT: For ANY teleworking arrangement that is based outside the state of New Hampshire AND prior to beginning that work, the supervisor needs to communicate with the appropriate HR Partner to ensure proper workers compensation and unemployment coverage for that particular state.
+IMPORTANT: For ANY teleworking arrangement that is based outside the state of New Hampshire AND prior to beginning that work, the supervisor needs to communicate with the appropriate HR Business Partner to ensure proper workers compensation and unemployment coverage for that particular state.

 Employees with approved teleworking arrangements are covered by workers compensation for injuries sustained during the course of their work related activities.
 Supervisors should be aware that the most common injuries associated with work from home arrangements are related to the ergonomic set up of the employees home workstation.
 Resources regarding proper workstation ergonomics are available on the Office of Environmental Health & Safety website: including a self-evaluation checklist for proper workstation setup.